 Humanism meant a strong connection to the philosophy and arts of ancient Greece and Rome.
 The Italian Renaissance aimed to resurrect these, as we can see not only in the style of the the architecture but also in the stories portrayed in painting.
 While religious themes were the most common subjects of the Renaissance, themes from ancient Greek and Rome, including mythology, became more popular with the support of Lorenzo de’ Medici in the late 15th century.

-If you’d like to learn more about Renaissance art, please visit these posts and stay tuned for updates about my future tours of art in Italy:
+If you’d like to learn more about Renaissance art, please visit these posts and books about art in Italy: